tweag/python-monorepo-example/content/blog/2020-06-11-inline-java-benchmarks.md

 we create a byte array object with newByteArray, and then ask the JVM to copy the bytes from our buffer with setByteArrayRegion.

-The JVM does some extra bookepping when copying bytes to make sure that the copy succeds despite the chance of its garbage collector moving the destination.
+The JVM does some extra bookkeeping when copying bytes.
+The destination could be moved by the Java garbage collector during the copying, so arrangements are necessary for the operation to complete safely.
 After obtaining the `byte` array, a Java method is invoked to feed it back to the server framework.
 In the case of the _Single query_ test, an extra Java method must be called in order to kick the query to the database.